Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 What Is Aldosterone?

-Aldosterone is a hormone made by the adrenal glands.
+Aldosterone is a hormone made by our adrenal glands.
 When it's released into the bloodstream, it increases the sodium level in the blood and decreases the potassium level.
 These changes cause blood volume and blood pressure to increase.

 The amount of aldosterone that enters the blood changes as internal conditions in the body change.
 The hormone adjusts blood volume and blood pressure as necessary to help our body function properly.